 Fidelity Advisor Strategic Income Fund (FSTAX)

 The Fidelity Advisor Strategic Income Fund (MUTF:FSTAX) is a multi-sector bond fund, offering investors exposure to multiple corners of the fixed income universe.

-The fund’s managers can adjust credit and interest rate risk as market conditions.
-The fund has $16.94 billion of assets and has beaten its benchmark over the last three years.
+The fund’s managers can adjust credit and interest rate risk based on market conditions.
+The fund has $16.9 billion of assets and has beaten its benchmark over the last three years.

 Invesco Global Low Volatility Equity Yield Fund (GTNDX)

 The Invesco Global Low Volatility Equity Yield Fund (MUTF:GTNDX) can be considered another low-risk mutual fund tracking the mid-cap space.